|

 most people depend on setting an alarm to jolt them out of their restful

 sleep.
-An alarm clock is a timepiece which is designed to sound
+An alarm clock is a timepiece that is designed to sound

 an alarm at a pre-determined time.
 Alarm clocks may be used to